 I have been singing in choirs since I was a kid.
 I've always loved it.
 There is something so magical about the way you can blend your voice with those of other people and create spine-tingling music together – it gives me a thrill every time!
 So after 30+ years of singing other people's music in various choirs in Australia and Europe, I found myself somewhat unexpectedly writing my own.

-The following pieces are self-published sheet music (to a professional, industry standard) and can be purchased by contacting me.
+The following pieces are self-published sheet music (to a professional, industry standard).
 Prices are per copy for a PDF that you can print yourself, or I can provide a quote for professional printing and posting hard copies to you.
 If you intend to use my music for non-profit fundraising, please enquire about waiving the purchase price.

 Please let me know the details of any performances or recordings of my music.
 Program notes are provided on the back cover of each piece.

 SATB choral, a cappella

 50% discount for the first 3 choirs to perform this work!